IlyaLisov/postgres-neo4j-migration-tool/README.md

 - rename columns
 - add labels to generated nodes
 - migrate relationships by migrating foreign keys
-- reformat timestamp to time format
+- reformat timestamp to custom time format
+- migrate tables as inner fields

 ### How to use?